 Scaling: Scaling the emotions on a measure of 0 to 10.

 Although sentiment analysis aims to glean valuable insights by contextualizing data, the biggest challenge with sentiment analysis is to spot sarcasm or irony and software is currently being developed to overcome this challenge.

-Topic modeling helps categorize documents based on specific topics.
-This helps process diverse documents and abstract recurring theme and is less individualized.
-Topic modeling classifies and gives a percentage or count of words of each document assigned to a specified topic.
+Topic modelling helps categorize documents based on specific topics.
+Topic modelling helps process different documents and abstract recurring themes and is less individualized.
+Topic modelling classifies and gives a percentage or count of words of each document assigned to a specified topic.